openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-If two or more methods within a class have the same name, and their signatures are not *overload-equivalent*, then such methods are considered *overloaded*.
+If two or more methods within a class have the same name, and their signatures are not *overload-equivalent* (see :ref:`Overload-Equivalent Signatures`), then such methods are considered *overloaded*.

-Method overloading declarations cause no :index:`compile-time error` on their own, except where a possible instantiation causes an *overload-equivalent* method in the instantiated class or interface:
+Method overloading declarations cause no :index:`compile-time error` on their own, except where a possible instantiation causes an *overload-equivalent* (see :ref:`Overload-Equivalent Signatures`) method in the instantiated class or
+interface:

 .. code-block:: typescript
    :linenos: